 Public art is used to create a strong sense of place and community, encouraging viewers to view their surroundings in different and multi-faceted ways, as well as being inviting, interactive, or even fun.
 Public art may be:

-- Permanent with an anticipated lifespan of at least 30 years - Temporary with an anticipated life span of up to 10 years - Ephemeral: in place for a few hours through to a few months
+- least 30 years;

+- to 10 years; or

+- a few months.

-Examples include (but are not limited to)
+- Examples include (but are not limited to):

-- stand-alone sculptural works of art - artistic objects displayed or showcased in a public space such as a sculpture, or moving image projection - murals, tiles, mosaics or bas-relief covering walls, floors and walkways - multi-dimensional works which are freestanding or wall-supported - community art projects coordinated by a professional artist - artworks that identify or interpret a significant site, person, community, history or event such as an interpretive marker, heritage trail or monument - an artist's conceptual contribution to the planning and design of the public domain such as a playground design or street furniture.
+Stand-alone sculptural works of art

+Artistic objects displayed or showcased in a public space such as a sculpture, o

+Murals, tiles, mosaics or bas-relief covering walls, floors and walkways

+Multi-dimensional works which are freestanding or coordinated by a

+Community art projects professional artist

+Artworks that identify heritage trail or monument